FADTI: Fourier and Attention Driven Diffusion for Multivariate Time Series Imputation: Introduction

 \section{Introduction}

-Multivariate time series imputation (MTSI) is critical in domains such as healthcare, finance, Internet of Things (IoT), and transportation~\cite{cit:rnn2018zhengping, cit:rnntemporal2018yeo, cit:physionet2012silva, cit:economic2008jushan, cit:iot2023xiao, cit:transportation2023yongshun}.
-In these scenarios, missing data arise from hardware or communication failures and from constraints on data collection.
-Sensor faults and system downtime in IoT, financial, and traffic systems create long gaps and irregular readings~\cite{cit:iot2023xiao, cit:economic2008jushan, cit:transportation2023yongshun}, while irregular sampling and privacy constraints substantially limit clinical data acquisition~\cite{cit:medical2012ibrahim, cit:medical2017crist, cit:medical2025linglong}.
-Such missing values can severely degrade downstream tasks such as forecasting, risk assessment, and decision making, making accurate imputation essential.
+Multivariate time series imputation (MTSI) is essential in healthcare, finance, Internet of Things (IoT), and transportation, where incomplete observations commonly arise from sensor failures, communication losses, irregular sampling, system downtime, and privacy constraints~\cite{cit:rnn2018zhengping, cit:cudre2020mind, cit:physionet2012silva, cit:economic2008jushan, cit:iot2023xiao, cit:transportation2023yongshun, cit:medical2012ibrahim, cit:medical2017crist, cit:medical2025linglong}.
+Such missing values can severely degrade downstream tasks such as forecasting, risk assessment, and decision making, especially when missingness forms long gaps or irregular patterns.